Public Sector

 Adopting agile learning approaches that allow for rapid adaptation of training content and delivery methods will be essential in keeping pace with fast-changing public sector environments.

-Focusing on Resilience and Adaptability
+Focusing on resilience and adaptability

 Future training programs should emphasise building resilience and adaptability skills, preparing public sector employees to navigate uncertainties and crises effectively.